-Bob Migliorini is entering his seventh season as the Albertus Magnus head men's and women's tennis coach in 2017-18 after taking over the reins in the fall of 2011.
+Bob Migliorini enters his 10th season as the Albertus Magnus head men's and women's tennis coach after taking over the progam in 2011.

 It was another successful fall season on the courts for the women's tennis team in 2016, as the Falcons finished the year with a 5-7 overall record and qualified as the No. 5 seed in the Great Northeast Athletic Conference (GNAC) Tournament thanks to a 2-4 mark in league matches.
 Albertus Magnus reeled off two separate two-game winning streaks this autumn as well as made their second straight appearance in the GNAC Tournament.